nraynes/ZBuild/README.md

     .done()  # Exits widget editor.
 Returns to the container hosting this widget.
     .build()  # Returns a fully built widget to use outside of the main builder.

-# Layout manager.
+## Layout manager.

 .<method_that_called_layout_manager>
     .size()
         .<size_manager>
-        .use_prototype(prototype_id)  # Use a size prototype.
+        .use_prototype(prototype_id, widget)  # Use a size prototype.
 Will override all current size settings.
     .location()
         .<location_manager>
-        .use_prototype(prototype_id)  # Use a location prototype.
+        .use_prototype(prototype_id, widget)  # Use a location prototype.
 Will override all current location settings.
     .prototype(prototype_id)  # Creates a prototype of this layout that can be reused by multiple widgets.
 Saves to root window. # Does not save relative_to information.
     .build()  # Finalizes the layout and returns to the widget editor that called the manager.